ercanhavare/company/README.md

-# company
+# ABC Company
 <p>This project is interview challenge.
-Using one of popular PHP framework called "Symfony". <br> For the setup project please follow below steps: </p>
+Using one of popular PHP framework called "Symfony". <br> For the project setup please follow below steps: </p>

 ### 1) Clone project from github
 <p> git clone git@github.com:ercanhavare/company.git </p>